frePPLe/frepple/doc/command-reference.rst

 Scenario management
 -------------------

+Scenarios are isolated databases that allow working with multiple datasets.
+See :doc:`/user-interface/what-if-scenarios` for an quick introduction.

-This option allows a user to either create copies of a dataset into a what-if scenario or promote the data from a scenario into *Production* database.
+This action allows a user to either create copies of a dataset into a what-if scenario or promote the data from a scenario into *Production* database.

 When the data is successfully copied, the status changes from 'Free'